AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/classic-page-author-manage-pages.md

 If you supply a page **Name** when creating a new page, AEM will [validate the name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and JCR.

-In the:
+In the Classic UI you **cannot enter invalid characters** in the **Name** field.

+>[!NOTE]
-* Touch-optimized UI you **cannot submit invalid characters** in the **Name** field.
+>In the touch-enabled UI you **cannot submit invalid characters** in the **Name** field.
 When AEM detects invalid characters the field will be highlighted and an explanatory message shown to indicate the characters that need removing/replacing.

-* Classic UI you **cannot enter invalid characters** in the **Name** field.

 >[!NOTE]
 >